oernster/3D-Printer-Launcher/DEVELOPMENT_README.md

 Available tools/printers are now configured via `tools_config.json` and the Manage dialog, not hard‑coded in `main.py`.

+Non‑programmer note: if your goal is just “add my printer”, use the launcher UI (Manage printers/tools).
+You only need the sections below if you want to share a pre-made `tools_config.json` or you are changing what sensors the dashboards display.

 ### 6.1 Editing via JSON

 - Structure is defined by `config.ToolEntry` in [`config.py`](config.py).